B12 Protocol

 But…it isn’t as simple as taking a vitamin B12 pill and being done with it.

-For starters, vitamin B12 has very limited capacity for oral absorption.
-Some studies suggest that only about 10mcg can be absorbed in a single sitting.
-While that amount is enough for a healthy person to keep their methylation cycle going, those who have been dealing with a deficiency situation or those with a condition that causes heavy demand will find that it is impossible to replete vitamin B12 when limited to what the stomach can absorb.
+While that amount may be enough for a healthy person (without extenuating stressors) to keep their methylation cycle going, those who have been dealing with a deficiency situation or those with a condition that causes high demand for methylation will find that it is impossible to replete vitamin B12 when limited to what the stomach and intestinal tract can absorb.

 It’s like trying to repay a large debt one penny at a time.